juj/fbcp-ili9341/README.md

 ##### Boot configuration

-This driver does not utilize the [notro/fbtft](https://github.com/notro/fbtft) framebuffer driver, so that can be disabled if active.
-That is, if your `/boot/config.txt` file has a line that starts with `dtoverlay=pitft28r, ...`, it can be removed.
-There is no harm in keeping it though if you plan on e.g. being able to switch back and forth between `fbcp` and `fbcp-ili9341`.
+This driver does not utilize the [notro/fbtft](https://github.com/notro/fbtft) framebuffer driver, so that needs to be disabled if active.
+That is, if your `/boot/config.txt` file has a line that looks something like `dtoverlay=pitft28r, ...`, `dtoverlay=waveshare32b, ...` or `dtoverlay=flexfb, ...`, it should be removed.

-This program neither needs the default SPI driver enabled, so a line such as `dtparam=spi=on` in `/boot/config.txt` can likewise be removed.
-(In the tested kernel version of this program, that line would conflict since the program would then register the hardware SPI interrupts for itself)
+This program neither needs the default SPI driver enabled, so a line such as `dtparam=spi=on` in `/boot/config.txt` should also be removed.

+This is because `fbcp-ili9341` manages the SPI0 bus fully on its own, so other SPI-utilizing driver will cause conflicts.

 ##### Building and running